Set up managed end user devices to automatically connect to GovWifi

 Provide support for GovWifi

-GDS does not support end users of GovWifi and talks to technical teams:
+GDS does not support end users of GovWifi, but will support you:

-- once they have completed all diagnostic tests
+- once you have completed all diagnostic tests

-- if they find a problem with the central authentication service
+- if you find a problem with the central authentication service

 Published: 13 December 2016